General Information:

 Date: ______________

-20. The California Legislature enacted legislation in 2014 which exempts insurers whose insureds have accepted earthquake coverage that does not meet the minimum coverage requirement but has been approved by the insurance commissioner from being required to offer earthquake coverage with minimum requirements at the renewal.
+- California exempts insurers whose insureds have accepted earthquake coverage that do not meet the minimum coverage requirement but has been approved by the insurance commissioner from being required to offer earthquake coverage with minimum requirements at the renewal.
 This exemption would apply provided the insured has been offered a renewal and received written notice regarding available earthquake coverage.